 Aside from the main documents, there are others you will have to submit in order to support the answers you have given in your application form, such as:

 Previous USA visas

-If you have visited the US before with an older passport, then you shall take it with you on the day of the interview at the embassy or consulate, in order to be able to prove that you have entered the country before.
+If you have visited the US before with an older passport, then you should take it with you on the day of the interview at the embassy or consulate.
+The US authorities require previously held visas are able to prove that you have entered the country before.

 The travel itinerary is a travel plan that shows what you are planning to do while you are in the US.
-It includes documents as a purchased flight reservation that shows your planned date of entry and exit in the US, and also inner flight reservations if applicable.
+It includes documents as a purchased flight reservation that shows your planned date of entry and exit in the US.
+If applicable, it can also show inner flight reservations.

-Also, you will have to submit some proof of accommodation that shows where you are planning to stay in the US (hotel, rented house, a friend’s or relative’s house, etc.), or just show that you have enough financial means to book a hotel once in the US.
+Also, you will have to submit some proof of accommodation.
+It should show where you are planning to stay in the US (hotel, a rented house, a friend’s or relative’s house, etc.).
+However, it can just show that you have enough financial means to book a hotel once in the US.

-If you are planning to come to the US sponsored by another person who is a US resident then you will have to show proof for that.
+If you are planning to come to the United States sponsored by another person who is a US resident then you will have to show proof of that.
 The sponsor must submit these documents: